ashertrockman/ashertrockman.github.io/_posts/2015-10-24-3d-touch-scale.markdown

 Taking the difference of the last touch pressure with the current for each change, I discovered that the smallest granularity is 0.020833, which corresponds to approximately one gram by my prior measurements.

 With proper calibration, it should be possible to use your iPhone as a gram-accurate scale.
-One caveat: the object being weighed must detected by the capacitative touch screen.
+One caveat: the object being weighed must be detected by the capacitative touch screen.

 The screen is not, evidently, sensitive enough to detect my pulse.